Privacy & Data-Classification — cross-artefact reference¶

 - Cross-references

-Privacy declarations exist to stop leaks at every observation surface the framework owns or participates in.
-Per 015 §Scope the complete set:
+Privacy declarations exist to stop leaks at every framework-mediated observation/egress boundary.
+Per 015 §Scope the complete set, each with the egress profile Spec 015 projects it under:

 |---|---|---|---|